Skip to Content

 Directions

-Fold a piece of green card stock in half and trace your child’s left hand on it, with the pinky side on the fold line.
-Cut the handprint out, making sure to leave the entire left side of the handprint uncut.
-This will be the fold line for the card.
+First, fold a piece of green card stock in half and trace your child’s left hand on it, positioning the pinky side along the fold line.
+Carefully cut out the handprint, making sure to leave the left side uncut.

-Use the black marker to make spines all over the cactus handprint.
+Grab the black marker and let your kids make spines all over the cactus handprint.

-Glue the water tray to the bottom of the plant pot, then glue the pot/tray piece to the bottom of the handprint cactus.
+On the pink paper, draw a half-oval shape slightly wider than your child’s handprint to serve as the pot.
+Create a small sliver on the dark pink paper for the water tray.
+Cut out both pieces.
+Glue the water tray to the bottom of the plant pot, then attach the pot/tray piece to the bottom of the handprint cactus.

-Using the glue, attach the mini flower embellishments all over the handprint cactus.
+Finally, using glue, help them attach the mini flower embellishments all over the handprint cactus.

-If you’re planning on doing this craft with a group of kids or in a classroom, you can easily substitute the paper flower embellishments for flower stickers or simply leave them off altogether.
+If you’re planning on making these beautiful cards with a group of kids or in a classroom, you can easily substitute the paper flower embellishments for flower stickers or simply leave them off altogether.

 More Mother’s Day Ideas

-Kids always seem to have energy to spare, and on Mother’s Day they may be extra excited to celebrate Mom.
+Kids always seem to have energy to spare, and on the big day, they may be extra excited to celebrate Mom.
 If you’re looking for some fun activities to keep them busy, we’ve got you covered.
-From crafts and printables to ideas for celebrating, we’ve got plenty of ways to help make Mother’s Day special.
+From DIYs and printables to ideas for celebrating, we’ve got plenty of ways to help make Mother’s Day special.

 Reading aloud to your child can be an amazing experience.
 There is so much research that says reading helps kids learn new words, improve their focus and even develop a love of books!
 Try adding these cute Mom related books to your next storytime: